radius-project/docs/docs/content/getting-started/quickstarts/quickstart-dapr/index.md

 1. Press CTRL+C to terminate the `rad run` log console

-1. Run `rad app delete` to cleanup your Radius application, container, and link:
+1. Run `rad app delete` to cleanup your Radius application, containers, and Dapr statestore.
+The Recipe resources (_Redis container and Dapr component_) are also automatically cleaned up.

    ```bash
    rad app delete -a dapr